Anthropic Joins the Blender Development Fund as Corporate Patron

 TLDR

-• Anthropic joins Blender’s Development Fund as a Corporate Patron, funding core development including the Blender Python API.
+• Anthropic becomes a Corporate Patron of the Blender Development Fund, with support earmarked for core development including the Blender Python API.

 Key Takeaways